Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Applications

 The operation of smart grids require reliable and fast decisions for stability and situational awareness.
 The classical frameworks are stressed mainly due to the fact that the core optimizations are computationally hard (AC optimal power flow is strongly NP-hard), as shown in research \cite{bienstock2019strong}.
 This complicates real-time convergence and guarantees of classical solvers.
 The variation in solar and wind energies provides steep load ramps that require multi-interval flexibility from conventional resources \cite{caiso}.
 Recent research explored quantum reinforcement learning to assist stability control and contingency analysis in smart grids.
 Peter et al. \cite{peter2025quantum} applied QRL for power grid security assessment, particularly for combinatorially difficult contingency analysis problems (where classical RL fails in terms of computational cost).
 The proposed QRL framework helped scale by improving computational efficiency and agent proficiency.
 The authors demonstrated a proof-of-concept by using QC for RL agent simulation and training.
 The proposed hybrid agent runs on quantum hardware based on IBM's Qiskit runtime.
 The optimized target in the proposed framework is the discounted return.

 Unit commitment (UC) and Optimal Power Flow (OPF) remain critical for scheduling and resource allocation in smart grids.
+Unit commitment is a short-term scheduling optimization problem that decides which of the generating units should be turned off or on over a planning horizon, which typically ranges from 24-168 hours, with the aim of meeting the forecast demand at minimum cost.
+It turns out to be a large-scale mixed-integer optimization problem after incorporating operational constraints like minimum up/down times, ramp rates, and startup/shutdown costs.
+Optimal Power Flow is a steady-state network optimization problem that decides the optimal operating point of a power system with minimization of an objective (generally, generation cost or transmission losses), while satisfying both physical laws (Kirchhoff's laws) and operation constraints (line thermal limits, voltage limits).

 Salgado et al. \cite{salgado2024hybrid} developed a hybrid quantum-classical algorithm to approximately (efficiently) solve the UC problem in polynomial time (the UC problem is NP-hard).
 The authors decomposed the UC problem into two subproblems - a QUBO and a quadratic optimization problem.
 The authors made use of QAOA to determine the optimal unit combination, along with classical methods to identify individual unit powers.
 The proposed framework reduced the number of iterations required for QAOA convergence and also improved the solution accuracy.

 For fault prediction and anomaly detection, Ajagekar et al. \cite{ajagekar2021quantum} proposed a QC-based deep learning framework.
 The deep learning stack consists of a conditional Boltzmann machine for feature extraction and deep neural networks for classification.
 The authors addressed the computational challenges of training deep learning models with QC-based training methodologies.
-The authors demonstrated high computational efficiency, faster response time, and superior performance with the proposed hybrid model.
+The authors reported improved computational efficiency and faster response time with the proposed hybrid model on their specific benchmark, though these gains remain to be validated at production scale.